CodeParrots/Timeline-Express-Signel-Column-Add-On/readme.txt

 * Updates to the styles for Timeline Express Pro v2 compatibility.
 * Updates to the shortcode generator fields.
 * Updates to the automation tasks.
+* Reverted container styles back to the original, to maintain consistency.

 = 1.0.4 - October 20th, 2016 =
 * Tweak front end styles.